Your Free Time

 – Harvey MacKay

-In this article you’ll learn a few different ways I’ve changed my internal perception of “free” time – and give you a behind the scenes look into the context of how I look at my time and life.
+In this article you’ll learn a few different ways to change the internal perception of your free time – and give you a behind the scenes look into the context of how I look at my time and life.

 If Time Isn’t Free – What Is It?